 The one downside I did notice is that the nasty Japanese beetles tend to love Cosmos flower petals!
 They seem to be especially partial to this color combination.

-Chomping through the pretty petals – leaving them in tatters, I’ve seen firsthand the damage this invasive beetle species can do to the flowers 🙁
+Chomping through the pretty petals – leaving them in tatters, I’ve seen firsthand the damage this invasive beetle species can do to the flowers.

-Giving Bees Some Love
+Giving Bees Some Love and a Ladybug Too!